craigk5n/k5ncal/README.txt

 The k5nCal is a desktop calendar application written in Java.
 You can maintain a local calendar and subscribe to multiple iCalendar-based calendars online.

+This package includes the following (some of which may or may not be included in the package that you downloaded):

+  + k5nCal - the desktop calendar application
+  + k5nCalendarPanel - a Swing GUI class that displays a month (5 week)
+    (Note: that the k5nCal package includes this one)

 ---------------------------------------------------------------------------
                          STATUS